Alfred Stowell Jones

 Lieutenant Colonel Alfred Stowell Jones, VC (24 January 1832 - 29 May 1920) was an English recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Early life

 Jones was the son of the Archdeacon John Jones.
 He was educated at Liverpool College and Sandhurst and entered the 9th Lancers in 1852.

 Details on the Victoria Cross

-Jones was 25 years old, and a lieutenant in the 9th Lancers, British Army during the Indian Mutiny when the following deed on 8 June 1857 at Delhi, India took place for which he was awarded the VC:
+Jones was 25 years old, and a lieutenant in the 9th Lancers, British Army during the Indian Mutiny when the following deed on 8 June 1857 at Delhi, India took place for which he was awarded the Victoria Cross: